nkhine/iTools-Documentation/itools/web.rst

 The method
 ----------

-Once we have the resource, the method (:meth:`view_calendar` in our example) will identify a method of that resource.
+Once we have the resource, the view (:meth:`view_calendar` in our example) will identify a view of that resource.

-If the method is not explicitly specified, like in the URI:
+If the view is not explicitly specified, like in the URI:

     http://localhost:8080/2006/05

-Then the method of the request (:meth:`GET`, :meth:`HEAD`, :meth:`POST`,
-etc.), will be used to determine which method of the resource will be called.
-So for instance if the request method is :meth:`GET`, then the resource method :meth:`GET` will be called.
+Then a default view is called.

-Once we have the method, it will be called.
+Once we have the view (a class), the good method (GET, POST, ...) will be called.
 And the value it returns will be used to build the response that the server will send to the client.

 Traversal